 Real estate experts have highlighted that one of the main reasons for property transactions falling apart is that buyers are not legitimately approved for the financing to purchase.
 Making an offer for a property without getting financial Pre-approval can be a major mistake.
-It’s shocking how many buyers may not acquire a written loan approval from a bank or a mortgage lender before submitting an offer.
+It’s shocking how many buyers may not acquire written loan approval from a bank or a mortgage lender before submitting an offer.
 In the same vein, property sellers should not accept offers from potential buyers who have not been approved for finance from a reputable lender.
 This can lead to the pending and/or closing process being at risk.
 If interest rates should increase, or a buyer loses their job – or their credit score goes down – their offer could be in jeopardy.

 A home has insurance issues:

-If the seller has made a large insurance claim in the past on their property – such as water damage or mold, fire or other substantial loss, this is likely to show up on insurance records when the buyer seeks property insurance.
+If the seller has made a large insurance claim in the past on their property – such as water damage or mold, fire, or other substantial loss, this is likely to show up on insurance records when the buyer seeks property insurance.
 Some insurance companies may refuse to insure a property due to risk – or charge high rates due to the loss record of the property.
 In summary, if a home is not easily or reasonably insured, a buyer may not be able to complete the sale.

 The closing process:

 Settlement/closing day involves the formal and legal requirements of transferring ownership of a property from the seller(s) to the buyer(s).
-Regulations can vary from one state to another, however the following two aspects are usually the same:
+Regulations can vary from one state to another, however, the following two aspects are usually the same:

 - A contract should allow the buyer to schedule a walk-through of the property within 24 hours of closing.
-This “final walk-through” ensures that the seller has (or is in the process of) completely vacating the property and leaving the home/property in the same condition (or better) of that which has been agreed upon in the negotiated contract.
-Any negotiated repairs should have been completed and everything should be clean and in order for the buyers.
+This “final walk-through” ensures that the seller has (or is in the process of) completely vacating the property and leaving the home/property in the same condition (or better) as that which has been agreed upon in the negotiated contract.
+Any negotiated repairs should have been completed and everything should be clean and orderly for the buyers.
 If the walk-through does reveal any problems, it can delay the closing process or the buyer can ask the seller for money to address the issues.